Hypercubers/hypercubing.xyz/docs/techniques/rkt.md

 ## Higher Dimensional RKT

-The term Double/Triple/Quadruple/etc...
-RKT is used to refer to *using* RKT to *do* RKT in 5D+ puzzles.
+The term 2RKT or Double RKT is used to refer to *using* RKT to *do* RKT in 5D puzzles.
+This keeps generalizing to higher dimensions as Triple/Quadruple/3RKT/4RKT.
 Because RKT lets us treat a single side of an n^d^ like an n^d-1^, using RKT on the 3^5^ lets us treat a single 4D cell as a 3^4^.
-And if you know how to use RKT to treat a 3^4^ like a 3^3^, then you can do Double RKT.
-This generalizes to any number of dimensions, but the movecount doubles each time, making it impractical.
+And if you know how to use RKT to treat a 3^4^ like a 3^3^, then you can do 2RKT.
+The movecount doubles with each dimension, making it more and more impractical.
 This is why bigger n^d^ puzzles are mostly solved using [commutators](/techniques/commutators.md).

 ## RKT in 3D

-If RKT treats a single layer of an n^d^ puzzle like an n^d-1^ puzzle, then technically the last step of the 3^3^ [Roux method](https://www.speedsolving.com/wiki/index.php?title=Roux_method) counts as RKT.
+If RKT treats a single layer of an n^d^ puzzle like an n^d-1^ puzzle, then there is a sense in which the last step of the 3^3^ [Roux method](https://www.speedsolving.com/wiki/index.php?title=Roux_method) counts as RKT.
 The last step of Roux is to permute the M-slice like a 3^2^ (with mirroring moves allowed).

 Another thing that "feels like RKT" is solving 3×3×n cuboids where $n>3$.
 A typical strategy for these is to solve from the innermost layers to the outermost layers, treating it as several nested 3×3×2 puzzles.
 Doing an R2 on the whole puzzle does an R2 to each of the subpuzzles.